eastbanctech/dob-docs/_posts/2021-04-14-how-to-download-and-install.md

 categories: first release
 ---

-Go to the App store and download the app then to install go to:
+Go to the App store and download.
+After the downloading is complete, follow these steps to install the App, go to:

 1. Settings
 2. General
 3. Device Management